-How Difficult Are DIY Shutters?05/15/2017Tyler Jorgensen Doing home design projects by yourself in San Antonio is a lot easier than it used to be.
+How Difficult Are DIY Shutters?05/15/2017Tyler Jorgensen Getting home design projects done by yourself in San Antonio is a lot easier than it used to be.
 With resources easily available to savvy homeowners, many once-difficult projects are now very doable on your own.There are outliers, though – jobs that may be inconvenient, time-consuming, or just too complex to DIY.
 One job that may be part of that category is putting in DIY plantation shutters.
-Here are just a handful of the problems that may pop up when you try to put in shutters as a DIY job.DIY Window Measuring for ShuttersAlthough it may seem easy at a glance, getting the right window measurements for plantation shutters can get a little tricky.
+Here are just a handful of the problems that may arise when you try to put in shutters as a DIY job.DIY Window Measuring for ShuttersAlthough it may seem easy at a glance, getting the right window measurements for plantation shutters can get a little tricky.
 As one of our shutter experts says, “There are a thousand wrong ways to measure windows, but only one way to do it right.”
-There’s a lot of variation in windows that can change the way you measure.Have you decided whether your shutters will be on an inside mount or an outside mount?
-What’s the thickness of the shutter frame you’re thinking about and how deep into the window jamb does it go?
+There’s a lot of variation in windows that can change the way you measure.Have you decided whether your shutters will be on an outside or inside mount?
+What’s the thickness of the shutter frame you’re looking at and how far into the window jamb does it need to sit?
 What style of frame do you need for tilt-in windows, swinging windows or glass doors?All these factors can change which style of shutters and frame are appropriate.
 That also changes how you should measure your windows.Buying DIY ShuttersThe next pitfall for DIY shutters can appear during the buying process.
 Just like the variation in windows, there’s a lot of differences between types of shutters, and if you’re flying solo, it’s easy to purchase the wrong product.
-Here are a few common DIY mistakes:Getting shutters that are the wrong material.
-For example, buying natural wood shutters for a space in your home that should have a moisture-proof window treatment.Picking a shutter option that doesn’t let you open or close your window all the way.Getting a shutter with a frame that doesn’t work well with your specialty window such as your French doors.When talking to DIYers, we’ve found there might be some added confusion with shutter terminology.
-Talking to shutter experts helps avoid any confusion, so you get exactly what you need.DIY Shutter InstallationThe hardest part of DIYing shutters, similar to any home improvement job, is in actually installing them.First off, shutter installation is a precise procedure, and one slight error in measuring at the start or in installing a bracket can throw everything else off.
-Shutters can also be physically difficult to install; depending on the material and your window’s position, lifting a shutter can be exhausting and sometimes hazardous.
+Here are a few common DIY mistakes:Getting shutters made of the wrong material.
+For instance, buying natural wood shutters for a space in your home that should have a moisture-proof window treatment.Picking a shutter option that doesn’t let you open or close your window all the way.Getting a shutter with a frame that doesn’t work well with your specialty window such as your French doors.When talking to DIYers, we’ve found there might be some added confusion with shutter terminology.
+Talking to shutter experts helps avoid any confusion, so you get exactly what you need.DIY Shutter InstallationThe hardest part of DIYing shutters, similar to any home improvement job, is in actually installing them.First off, shutter installation needs to be precise, and one slight error in measuring at the start or in installing a bracket can throw everything else off.
+Shutters can also be physically difficult to install; depending on the material and your window’s position, lifting a shutter can be strenuous and sometimes hazardous.
 The majority of shutter DIYers are unaware that it’s pretty common for shutters to not fit the window frame precisely.
 This is mainly because most window frames aren’t perfectly square.
 Attaching the shutter flush to one side of the window opening could force the entire shutter to not be square and create gaps.
-Needing to caulk a quarter or half-inch gap is typical with shutter installations, and if you’re an inexperienced DIYer a caulking job could be a little too much.Last, when you install DIY shutters, you don’t have anything to fall back on.
+Needing to caulk a quarter or half-inch gap is typical with shutter installations, and if you’re an inexperienced DIYer a caulking job could be a little too much.Finally, when you install DIY shutters, you don’t have anything to fall back on.
 If a shutter company installs your shutters for you, they’ll almost always guarantee the product and installation with a warranty.
-However if something goes wrong when you try to install yourself, you’re not going to be covered for damage to your windows or the shutters.Is It Worth It To DIY Shutters?DIYing your shutters might save you money if it all goes according to plan.
+But if something goes wrong when you try to install yourself, you’re not going to be covered for damage to your windows or the shutters.Is It Worth It To DIY Shutters?DIYing your shutters might save you money if it all goes according to plan.
 But it’s important to know just how easy it is for something to go wrong during the process, and how that can cost you more money than you might have saved.
-For a professional installation and the ability to rest easy, talk with a window treatment expert at Sunburst Shutters San Antonio by calling 210-876-0377.
+For a professional installation and complete peace of mind, talk with a window treatment expert at Sunburst Shutters San Antonio by calling 210-876-0377.